-- A. Water impoundments which do not unreasonably interfere with the functioning of natural systems or that the environmental benefits of the impoundment outweigh the adverse impacts; - B. Boathouses - C. Road, driveway and utility right of way or easement crossings only if there is no feasible alternative location. - D. As provided in Article VIII.
+- A. Water impoundments which do not unreasonably interfere with the functioning of natural systems or that the environmental benefits of the impoundment outweigh the adverse impacts; - B. Other uses that otherwise require a Special Exception in the underlying zoning district that will be within the Shoreland Conservation District.
+The Applicant shall prove the use will not interfere with the wetland functions and values, or water quality, pursuant to Section 4.20.